anyoptimization/pymoo/docs/source/algorithms/moo/kgb.md

 ```{raw-cell}
 Yulong Ye, Lingjie Li, Qiuzhen Lin, Ka-Chun Wong, Jianqiang Li, Zhong Ming.
 “A knowledge guided Bayesian classification for dynamic multi-objective optimization”.
 Knowledge-Based Systems, Volume 251, 2022.
 ```

++++

+### Acknowledgement

+The KGB-DMOEA implementation in pymoo was contributed by [Charles David Mupende](https://github.com/bandundu).

+*Thank you for the contribution — pymoo grows through community contributions like this one.*